Stochastic Modelling of Urban Structure

 Venue: Kanaris Lecture Theatre, Manchester Museum

-The Data Science Institute would like to thank Professor Mark Girolami from Imperial College London to present as part of our Advanced Data Analytics Seminar Series.
+The Data Science Institute is delighted to welcome Professor Mark Girolami from Imperial College London to present as part of our Advanced Data Analytics Seminar Series.
 On 20th March, Professor Girolami will present "Stochastic Modelling of Urban Structure."

 Abstract: Urban systems are complex in nature and comprise of a large number of individuals that act according to utility, a measure of net benefit pertaining to preferences.
 The actions of individuals give rise to an emergent behaviour, creating the so-called urban structure that we observe.
 In this talk, I develop a stochastic model of urban structure to formally account for uncertainty arising from the attendant complex behaviour.
 We further use this stochastic model to infer the components of a utility function from observed urban structure.
 This is a more powerful modelling framework in comparison to the ubiquitous discrete choice models that are of limited use for complex systems, in which the overall preferences of individuals are difficult to ascertain.
 We model urban structure as a realization of a Boltzmann distribution that is the invariant distribution of a related stochastic differential equation (SDE) that describes the dynamics of the urban system.
 Our specification of Boltzmann distribution assigns higher probability to stable configurations, in the sense that consumer surplus (demand) is balanced with running costs (supply), as characterized by a potential function.
 We specify a Bayesian hierarchical model to infer the components of a utility function from observed structure.
 Our model is doubly-intractable and poses significant computational statistical challenges that we overcome using recent advances in Markov chain Monte Carlo (MCMC) methods.
 We demonstrate our methodology with case studies on the London retail system and airports in England.